Residential or nursing home care may not be the only way we can

 If you hope to receive help from the Council with paying the

-Home’s fees, then this assessment, plus an assessment of your
+Home’s fees, then the community care assessment, plus an assessment

 To obtain information and advice on the Social Work Department’s

-services, you should contact the Advice and Response Team using the
+services, you should contact the Adult Intake Team by

 Inspections and inspection reports

-Since the Regulation of Care ( Scotland ) Act 2001, the Care
+In line with the Regulation of Care ( Scotland ) Act 2001, the

-Commission has been responsible for the registration and inspection
+Care Inspectorate has been responsible for the registration and

 Detailed information on each Home in East Dunbartonshire is also